Ashurst to Eridge Walk

 If you want to cut the walk short several bus services go through Langton Green to Tunbridge Wells.
 The most frequent is Metrobus 291 (hourly Mon–Sat, two-hourly Sun & BH), which also goes through Groombridge.
 Less frequent services also go through Fordcombe and Speldhurst (Mon–Sat).

-On days when the Spa Valley Railway (SVR) is operating you could also catch a steam train from Groombridge station, cutting out the last leg of the walk into Eridge (or travel in the other direction to Tunbridge Wells).
+On days when the Spa Valley Railway (SVR) is operating you could catch a steam train from Groombridge station, cutting out the last leg of the walk into Eridge (or travel in the other direction to Tunbridge Wells).

 Suggested Train